The Queen Goes Green: UK’s Centre For Medicinal Cannabis Releases New Report On CBD

 According to the CMC, “The political interest in cannabis policy is growing as more and more countries choose to legalize and regulate the drug for medicinal purposes,” and the UK’s recent reforms “are part of a global shift in favor of medicinal cannabis regulation across the world.”

-Benzinga Cannabis’ Managing Director and best-selling cannabis business book author Javier Hasse commended the U.K.'s Home Office for moving quickly in 2018, when the industry first developed strong regulations intended to benefit consumers.
-“Providing a pathway towards a well-regulated industry was fundamental in the early days of cannabis in the U.K.,” he concluded, adding more action and expanded access is still needed to reach all patients.
+Benzinga Cannabis’ Managing Director and best-selling cannabis business book author Javier Hasse commended the Home Office for moving quickly in 2018, when the industry first developed strong regulations intended to benefit consumers.
+“Providing a pathway towards a well-regulated industry was fundamental in the early days of cannabis in the U.K.,” he concluded.

 Related Stories: